BubbaDiego/v0.8/README.md

 The script loads credentials from the `.env` file (or environment variables) and uses `scripts/twilio_test.py` to perform the authentication and optional flow execution.

+## Hedge Calculator
+The hedge calculator allows adjusting trade modifiers.
+Modifiers are saved by sending a POST request to `/sonic_labs/sonic_sauce` with JSON payloads for `hedge_modifiers` and `heat_modifiers`.